RepeatingEmu772/RepeatingEmu772/README.md

 Full Stack Dev, Student and Hardware Enthusiast
 -----------------------------------------------

 I am a 19 year old junior at the University of Minnesota, Twin Cities studying Computer Science and Math.
 I love hardware and making computers as well as optimizing code.
-These days I stay buried in Research Papers learning about the RISC ISA and studing spectre and timing attacks.
+These days I stay buried in Research Papers learning about the RISC ISA and studying spectre and timing attacks.

 * 🌍  I'm based in Minneapolis
 * ✉️  You can contact me at [mrig0001@umn.edu](mailto:mrig0001@umn.edu)